How to avoid stress and burn-out at work

 Meditating skilfully

-If we have time to go onto other meditations, the rest of our meditation, whatever it is, happens from that peaceful, happy place onwards.
+ave time to go onto other meditations, the rest of our meditation, whatever it is, happens from that peaceful, happy place onwards.
 It is easy to develop any Lamrim mind when we are connected to our happiness and our potential.
 It is actually impossible to generate any Lamrim mind when we are identified with the self that we normally perceive, in other words when we are identifying with our limitations.

 In fact when we “try” to generate a mind of renunciation, for example, while grasping at ourself as an inherently angry, unhappy or unlovable person, we end up relating to liberation dualistically, as something other than and outside of our own mind.